unlikelyso/unlikelyso/src/blog/the-failed-million-dollar-mvp.md

 <b>Certainty, security, and clarity</b>
 <br/><br/>

-Being a part of a team with a leader who has a clear vision brings a sense of security.
+Being a part of a team with a leader with a clear vision brings a sense of security.
 This top-down approach is reassuring because the product leaders know what they’re doing (at least, they project that confidence).
 Team members only need to worry about execution.
 Product managers take on more project management responsibilities rather than needing to figure out product-market fit.
 This